If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 Honey bees always work together in groups and as a team when they build the comb.
-They always tend to hang unto one another to connect open spaces inside the hive.
+They always tend to hang onto one another to connect open spaces inside the hive.
 Honey bees are able to use their bodies to form a bridge that they can use to connect one place to another within the hive.
 They do this by holding onto each other.
 They have six legs and each leg has a pair of hooks which they use to hold into another’s legs.
 The bees will cling to each other in sheets between the frames.
 Sometimes the festoon is so wide and deep, just like the frame itself.

 There are quite a lot of explanations put together in an attempt to understand why honey bees form these patterns call festoons.
 Beekeepers have different opinions about this behavior.
 Most of these explanations could be true of course but they are not clear.
-In fact, the only clear reason as to why the bees form festoons, is that it is not known why they do so.
+In fact, the only clear reason as to why the bees form festoons is that it is not known why they do so.

-Some of the reasons given include: bees trying to calculate the distance between frames, some also say the structure acts like a scaffolding from where the bees build the comb,and some of them also say that the bees produce more wax while in a festooning position, there is also an element of temperature where some says that the bees hang together to create some heat to the broods.
+Some of the reasons given include: bees trying to calculate the distance between frames, some also say the structure acts like a scaffolding from where the bees build the comb, and some of them also say that the bees produce more wax while in a festooning position, there is also an element of temperature where some says that the bees hang together to create some heat to the broods.
 However, these can only be mere speculation.

-Possible Reasons why Honey Bees Build Festoons
+Possible Reasons Why Honey Bees Build Festoons

 Although it is not well known why the honey bees festoon, there is some agreement that can be generalized as to the core reasons.
 We’ll discuss these below.

 There is a common understanding that festooning has to do with wax production.
-Evidently, during the spring season, festoons are formed when combs are being drawn or repaired by the bees.
+Evidently, during the spring season, festoons are formed when combs are drawn or repaired by the bees.
 In doing so, the honey bees cling to each other to generate some heat in order to increase the temperature.
 In doing so, they facilitate the secretion of wax from glands on the abdomen.

 Another reason might be that the honey bees use their bodies as some measuring tool to calculate the distance between the frames.
-This helps in comb orientation and in maintenance of bee space, which is very crucial to the comb architecture.
+This helps in comb orientation and in the maintenance of bee space, which is very crucial to comb architecture.